Incremental dynamic analysis for seismic fragility analysis

 One of the advantageous feature of PBEE is the transparent accounting of uncertainty in the design or assessment process.
 While the PBEE framework has evolved over the years, its original inception as part of the Pacific Earthquake Engineering Research (PEER) studies partitioned seismic assessment into four distinct analyses: seismic hazard, structural response, damage, and loss, while accounting for various levels of uncertainties at each step.
 The PBEE framework provides a sequential methodology that maps seismic hazard to eventual impacts that the stakeholders can use for decision-making.

 The seismic hazard analysis, typically performed probabilistically, is characterized by an intensity measure (IM), which quantifies the severity of an earthquake scenario.
-Examples of IM include peak ground acceleration (PGA) and first-mode spectral acceleration $S_a(T_1)$.
-Seismic hazard curves which is derived by performing Probabilistic Seismic Hazard Analysis (PSHA) describes the annual rate of exceeding certain levels of ground-motion shaking (expressed as in terms of IM) at a specific site.
+Examples of IM include peak ground acceleration (PGA), first-mode spectral acceleration $S_a(T_1)$ or 1-sec spectral acceleration $S_a(1 s)$.
+Seismic hazard curves which is derived by performing Probabilistic Seismic Hazard Analysis (PSHA) describes the annual rate of exceeding certain levels of ground-motion shaking (expressed in terms of IM) at a specific site.
+The seismic hazard curve integrates the frequencies of all potential earthquake rupture scenarios (from a seismic source model) with the probability distribution of shaking intensity predicted for each scenario (from a ground-motion model).
+An example of seismic hazard curve is shown below (adapted from [1]).

 Algorithm